 Please note these tips do NOT replace checking with local authorities and/or state guidelines on your own.
 Although we said this above as well, it’s being re-emphasized due to its importance.

 Carry your Bill of Lading (BOL) so you can readily provide proof that you’re conducting a logistics business and the contents in your truck or trailer are, in fact, not yours.
 The BOL should contain all key pieces of information – shipper information, to/from addresses, contents, etc. The BOL for each shipment is available through the listing on uShip.

 If you don’t have a BOL, try pulling up the listing on uShip, either through your computer or the uShip mobile app.
-This doesn’t automatically mean a state trooper will deem you an “essential service” – that’s definitely up for interpretation, depending on who you talk to – but it does answer the question: “Is this your stuff?”
+This doesn’t automatically mean a state trooper will deem you an “essential service” when entering a COVID-19 hot spot – that’s definitely up for interpretation, depending on who you talk to – but it does answer the question: “Is this your stuff?”